mhaugrud/msumcspy/_sources/MoreAboutIteration/2DimensionalIterationImageProcessing.rst

 Lines 12-14 calculate the negative intensity values by extracting the original intensity from the pixel and subtracting it from 255.
 Once we have the ``newred``, ``newgreen``, and ``newblue`` values, we can create a new pixel (Line 16).

 Finally, in line 18, we replace the original pixel with the new pixel in our image.
-It is important to put the new pixel into the same location as the original pixel that it came from in the digital photo.

 .. admonition:: Modify the program ...